YuehuaOu/Viral-Host-Hunter/README.md

 Run the Viral-Host-Hunter prediction pipeline for viral host identification based on protein and DNA sequences.

 optional arguments:
-  -h, --help            show this help message and exit --protein PROTEIN     Path to the protein FASTA file to be predicted.
+  -h, --help            Show this help message and exit --protein PROTEIN     Path to the input protein FASTA file.
   --dna DNA             Path to the corresponding DNA FASTA file.
   --seq_type {tail,lysin}
                         Protein type used for prediction: "tail" or "lysin".
   --phage_type {gut,environment}
-                        Phage source type: "gut" for intestinal phages or "environment" for environmental phages. (default: gut)
+                        Phage source type: "gut" for intestinal phages, or "environment" for environmental phages. (default: gut)
   --level {all,family,genus,species}
-                        Taxonomic prediction level: "all", "family", "genus", or "species". (default: all) --model_dir MODEL_DIR
+                        Taxonomic level: "all", "family", "genus", or "species". (default: all) --model_dir MODEL_DIR
-                        Directory containing the trained Viral-Host-Hunter models.
+                        Directory containing the pretrained Viral-Host-Hunter models.
   --embedding_dir EMBEDDING_DIR
-                        Directory to save/load precomputed embeddings (refer to prot_embedding.csv, dna_embedding.csv).
-If embeddings already exist, they will be reused to speed up prediction. (default: ./embeddings) --output_dir OUTPUT_DIR
+                        Directory to save or load precomputed embeddings (prot_embedding.csv, dna_embedding.csv).
+                        Existing embeddings will be reused to speed up prediction. (default: ./embeddings) --output_dir OUTPUT_DIR
                         Directory to save prediction results. (default: ./output) --prott5_dir PROTT5_DIR
-                        Path to a local ProtT5 model directory for offline embedding generation.
-Use this option if the system cannot download the model from the internet. (default: None) --lineage             If set, append lineage columns in the output
+                        Path to a local ProtT5 model directory for offline use.
+Required if the system has no internet access.
+  --lineage             Append host lineage information to the output.
 ```

-The embedding generation using ProtT5-XL-UniRef50 requires GPU.
-To ensure optimal speed and accuracy, we strongly recommend using a GPU environment, although we have tested that CPU-only execution is possible on the example data.
-We utilized an NVIDIA GeForce RTX 3090 with 24GiB VRAM to embed peptide or protein sequences into 1024-dimensional vectors.

 ### 3.2 Output Description

-You will find the prediction results in `$OUTPUT_DIR/predict_result.xlsx`.
-This file contains three sheets corresponding to family, genus, and species level predictions, respectively.
-Each sheet follows the format shown in the table below:
+Prediction results are saved to `$OUTPUT_DIR/predict_result.xlsx` which includes three sheets for family, genus, and species-level predictions.

+Each sheet follows the structure below:

-- Columns 1-2 contain the descriptions of the input protein sequence and DNA sequence, respectively;
+- Columns 1–2: Input protein and DNA sequence ID
-- Columns 4-7 show the predicted host results for no threshold, 69% threshold, 84% threshold, and 95% threshold, respectively.
+- Columns 4–7: Predicted hosts at different confidence thresholds (no threshold, 69%, 84%, 95%)

 | Protein_Desc    | DNA_Desc    | No_Threshold     | Confidence_69%   | Confidence_84%   | Confidence_95%   |
 | --------------- | ----------- | ---------------- | ---------------- | ---------------- | ---------------- |